mortedamos/blue-team/README.md

 Blue Team is a two player card game of information technology security that focuses on threat modeling and defense.
 The goal is to prevent the loss of value - money, reputation, skill, or time - so that your company can stand above your competitor while staying one step ahead of hackers, vulnerabilities, and risk events.

-The game is made of a deck of events, a deck of controls, value counters, and level counters.
-Security controls which are used to defend against risk events.
-Each control can be matured through investment of value and has abilities that give you an in-game strategic advantage.
+The game is made of event cards, security control cards, value counters, and level counters.
+Security controls are used to defend against risk events.
+Each control can be matured through investment of value.
+This unlocks card abilities that give you a  strategic advantage.

 Blue Team currently only exists in a print your own cards format.
-A ready-made version that can be purchased online will be made available soon.

 ## Terms of Use
 _Creative Commons License_